40 Things to Do in the Black Hills: The Ultimate Summer Guide

 The Black Hills of South Dakota make for the ultimate summer vacation.
 There are many outdoor things to do, such as sightseeing, hiking, camping, gold panning, and visiting multiple national parks.

 Get your annual America the Beautiful National Park pass before your trip!
 Save time in the lines and purchase your pass from REI!

 Did you know the Black Hills of South Dakota are home to Mount Rushmore National Monument, Jewel Cave National Monument, and Wind Cave National Park?
 You can check three national parks off of your life bucket list in one vacation!

 Visiting the Black Hills is a trip you surely won’t forget; keep reading get travel inspiration, and what to do in the Black Hills!

-First, we’ll begin with a Southern Hills guide and work our way to the Northern Hills.
+First, we’ll begin with a guide to the Southern Hills (Hot Springs area) and work our way to the Northern Hills (towards Spearfish).

 Black Hills South Dakota Map

 Hot Springs Attractions – Southern Hills

 Hot Springs is one of the main towns in the Southern Hills.
 It is recognized for Evans Plunge, Mammoth Site, and Wind Cave National Park.